 Nicole Bijlsma has experienced first hand how the environment impacts health.
 As it was for me, it was this journey, and observing her patients, that prompted her study into Building Biology.

 She is the founder of the Australian College of Environmental Studies.
 Nicole is the author of Healthy Home Healthy Family, which has been featured on every major television network in Australia.
 This third edition is vastly different from the previous two.
 It utilises almost 900 references, and is therefore a rich source of evidence-based information.
-If you would like a copy of her book, you can get yours here.

 I interview Nicole here about the third edition of her book and ask some questions that we are all hanging out to hear her opinion on!